bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 keys.
 For an example, refer to the constant-time fixed-base multiplication algorithm implemented in [FourQlib].

+Curve4Q MUST NOT be used with ordinary Diffie-Hellman, but MUST always be used for Diffie-Hellman with cofactor when Diffie-Hellman is used.

 # IANA Considerations

 IANA need take no action.